repeatedly/shule-aroon/README.markdown

 # About

-The Discovery Service solves the IdP discovery problem.
+The Discovery Service solves the IdP discovery problem on SAML.

-Ruby DS is the Ruby based simple implementation using Ramaze.
+Shule Aroon is the Ruby based implementation.

 # Feature